 To learn more about financially supporting Berkeley/Oakland AileyCamp, please contact firstname.lastname@example.org or call the Donor Information Line at 510.642.8653

-Patricia West is a Bay Area native, educator, and performing artist.
+Patricia West is an educator and performing artist, born in the Bay Area.
 She aims to create and support spaces that foster self-expression and collaboration.
 She earned a Bachelor in Arts in English, Education and Dance from U.C.
 Berkeley and a Master in Arts in Education from San Jose State University.
 Since 2001, West has had the honor to work as an academic teacher in both public and private schools, from kindergarten to middle school.
 She has also taught dance to all age and skill levels, from preschoolers to adults.
 Most recently, West has founded and directed dance programs and served as a middle school advisor/teacher.
 West has had the honor of working and performing both nationally and internationally with The Alayo Dance Company, Zaccho Dance Theater, Fog Beast, as well as many others.
-Since 2006, West has been a performer and an Education Coordinator with the San Francisco-based dance theater organization, the Joe Goode Performance Group.
+Since 2006, West has been a company member and Creative Engagement Lead with the San Francisco-based dance theater organization, the Joe Goode Performance Group.
 West co-founded DAP, a performing arts collective, in 2017.
-Connect with Patricia West via email at: firstname.lastname@example.org.
+Connect with Patricia West via email at: email@example.com.

 View these videos to learn more about Berkeley/Oakland AileyCamp, past to present.